mit-biomimetics/fld/README.md

 python scripts/fld/preview.py
 ```
 - The decoded motion reconstructed from the sampled latent parameters is visualized in the Isaac Gym environment.
 Note that the motion contains only kinematic and proprioceptive information.
 The global position and orientation are approximated by integrating the velocity information with finite difference.
+- The global position and orientation are obtained only for visualization.
+Depending on the finite difference method and the intial values, the global position and orientation may be inaccurate and drift over time.
 - To visualize the original motions in the training dataset, set `motion_file` to the corresponding motion file.
 - Alternatively, the latent parameters can be interactively modified by setting `PLAY_LOADED_DATA` to `False`.
 The modified latent parameters are then decoded to the original motion space and visualized.